lubkoKuzenko/angular-clean-code/README.md

 As you can see in the code, the try/catch block prevents the app from crashing and lets the program continue right below the catch.

-### Error Handler Module

-The Error Handler module is the entry point for the global Error Handler.
-It is part of the `core` module and registers two `providers`.
-The first one is responsible for the general error handling, which catches all errors occurring within our application.
-The second provider is an HTTP interceptor, which is called for every interaction with the back end.
-The multi property must always be set to `true` in this case, since the `HTTP_INTERCEPTORS` injection token can potentially be assigned to several classes.

 #### The Client Errors

 Since we as the developers don’t know where and when such an error could occur, it is important to catch all occurring errors at a central location